matrix1001/capslock-plus-plus/README.md

 Admin=0 ;run as admin
 Icon=hyper.ico
-ScriptMonitor=1 ;notify you about the changes of the scripts SettingMonitor=1 ;notify you about the chagnes of the setting StartUp=1 ;start on windows start
+ScriptMonitor=1 ;notify you about the changes of the scripts SettingMonitor=1 ;notify you about the changes of the setting StartUp=1 ;start on windows start
 ```